Best Beaches in Cabo

 Just on the other side of the large rock formations, resting on the Pacific-side of Lands End, lies Divorce Beach.
 This beach is more known for its strong currents and crashing waves, making it unsafe for swimming and anyone meandering should exercise extreme caution.
 If you decide to stay on the beach until evening, Divorce Beach provides you with unforgettable sunsets.

 The easiest place to get a water taxi is on the marina.
-You will be able to purchase the roundtrip excursion on site and specify a time for the driver to return and pick you up when you are ready.
-Always make sure to negotiate price at the beginning and don’t pay until the end.
-You can also rent a kayak at Medano Beach and paddle down to Lovers Beach, but make sure you stay pretty close to the shoreline, if you are an inexperienced kayaker.
+You will be able to purchase the roundtrip excursion on-site and specify a time for the driver to return and pick you up when you are ready.
+Always make sure to negotiate a price at the beginning and don’t pay until the end.
+You can also rent a kayak at Medano Beach and paddle down to Lovers Beach, but make sure you stay pretty close to the shoreline if you are an inexperienced kayaker.

 While it is not possible to stay on this beach, we recommend a Villa La Roca or Villa Lands End as the premium luxury villa that looks out over this beach.